-The Future of Freight: a long-term plan (DfT June 2022) sets out priorities for the UK's freight industry.
+The Future of Freight: a long-term plan (DfT June 2022)25 sets out priorities for the UK's freight industry.
 It recognises that in 2019 the sector contributed 10% of the UK non-financial business economy and £127 billion gross value added (GVA) through more than 200,000 enterprises, noting that, with imports and exports comprising 63% of GDP in 2019, we are reliant on the freight and logistics sector for our economic wellbeing.
+In the UK, around 1.65 billion tonnes of freight are lifted by all modes each year.